preloader

 Visiting Places in Venice, Italy

-• Scuola Grande di San Rocco This stunning building houses a series of impressive paintings by Tintoretto, covering the walls and ceilings.
-The artwork here is one of the finest examples of Renaissance art in Venice.
+• Scuola Grande di San Rocco: Lavishly decorated with dramatic paintings by Tintoretto.
+One of the finest collections of Renaissance art in Venice.

 Partnered Content Networks